The Usefulness of an International Database

-Records describing microform masters produced by libraries from nine European countries are being continuously sent to the EROMM host.
+Records describing microform masters produced by libraries from nine European countries3 are being continuously sent to the EROMM host.
 With more libraries joining, we hope to file records of the printed books throughout the continent that have been microfilmed.
 Europe, however, is not alone.
 In all parts of the world, reformatting is the daily practice of major libraries.
-Consequently, EROMM is looking forward to exchanging master records with parallel initiatives elsewhere.
+Consequently, EROMM is looking forward to exchanging master records with parallel initiatives elsewhere4.

 A record in the EROMM database consists of two parts.